 Part 4: How to Change the Text Color in Discord Message?

-To execute this smart trick, you should create a simple, three-line block.
+To change the text color, you should create a simple, three-line block.
 In the top line, you need to put three backtick characters (”’) along with a code phrase corresponding to the text color you would like to use.
 In the second line, you should type your entire text normally, while the bottom line should include three more backticks.
 You can create new lines by pressing the Shift and Enter keys at the same time.

 Here is a detailed video tutorial for creating customized text in a range of different colors with all the relevant code phrases.